YannickBlais/Udacity-CarND-LaneLines-P1/writeup.md

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to perform edge detection only inside the masked region to reduce CPU load.

 Another potential improvement could be to ...